d0x2f/d0x2f.github.io/blog/content/The VHS Project.md

 <!-- #TODO: Image of the VCR -->

-It actually took a long time to find what I thought were the right test points, but I eventually spotted them to be `TW3001` for video and `TW4502` for audio.
+It actually took a long time to find what I thought were the right test points, but I eventually spotted them to be `VIDEO ENV/TW3001` for video and `ENVE/TW4502` for audio.
 The labeling varies between brands, so make sure to read the service manual carefully to ensure you use the right ones.
-I actually used the wrong test point for audio when I first did the soldering, I went with the point labelled `ENVE` on the audio circuit, but this isn't what we want.
-In the case of this VCR, there is a separate test point labelled `FM MIX`, which the right one to tap.
+I actually used the wrong test point for audio when I first did the soldering, I went with the point labelled `FM MIX/TW4501` on the audio circuit, but this isn't what we want, if you read the manual closely you can see that that test point only carries a signal during recording.
+In the case of this VCR, there is a separate test point labelled `ENVE/TW4502` right next to `VIDEO ENVE/TW3001`, which the right one to tap.

 {{
   image(